 They wanted to be different, to announce their departure from the Gibson Girl's morals.
 So they smoked.
 Something only men had done previously.
 Their parents were shocked.

-."I was sure my girls had never experimented with a hip-pocket flask, flirted with other women's husbands, or smoked cigarettes.
+.The trends follow social and political conditions, not oppression of one group over another, although that might be a symptom.
+The historical facts in the time of the flappers and the last Uranus in Aries transit are interesting."I was sure my girls had never experimented with a hip-pocket flask, flirted with other women's husbands, or smoked cigarettes.
 My wife entertained the same smug delusion, and was saying something like that out loud at the dinner table one day.
 And then she began to talk about other girls.'They tell me that that Purvis girl has cigarette parties at her home,' remarked my wife.